Help request: Child abduction and alimony

-I’m a father of two girls … My common law wife took off with the girls 18 mths ago.
-My life has been he’ll.
+I’m a father of two girls … My common law wife took off with the girls 18 months ago.
+My life has been hell.

 I was the stay at home dad … Took care of kids and also worked and gave all money to wife for investments and expenses.

 When she left she put a retraining order against me even though I had done nothing ….
 She simply told me she wishes to move away and is determined not to have me involved in my girls lifes.

 I have went bankrupt and the judge states I can see my girls 6 hrs per week.
 I’m currently on social assistance yet the judge does not feel I should get spousal support even though my ex earned over 120k last year.
 Judge Curtis is known as a pro feminist and my lawyer says there is nothing left to do.
 My girls want an ocl involved as they wish to live with me but the judge says no.